Ziang-Lu/Multiprocessing-and-Multithreading/Multi-threading in Java/Multi-threading in Java.md

               // executing tasks, and prevent waiting tasks from starting.
           }
           // Upon termination, the executor service has no tasks actively executing, no tasks currently awaiting
-          // execution, and no new tasks are allowed to be submitted System.out.println("All tasks completed.");
+          // execution, and no new tasks are allowed to be submitted.
+          System.out.println("All tasks completed.");

           /*